textxchange/textxchange.github.io/index.md

 ## Overview

-textXchange show be able to provide users in the UH Community with an easy and simple experience when selling or purchasing books.
+TextXchange show be able to provide users in the UH Community with an easy and simple experience when selling or purchasing books.
 Some concepts that we wish to implement includes:

 * A map for users to indicate where they would like to meet for the exchange
 * A rating system to allow users to rate their experience regarding selling or buying